ziemus/knausj_talon/core/modes/game_mode/README.md

 ``user.mouse_hold`` and ``user.mouse_wait`` work similarly to ``key_hold`` and ``key_wait`` but for mouse buttons and come in handy when the game engine doesn't register the hardcoded mouse hold value of 16000 nanoseconds from the default ``on_pop()`` in mouse.py (which is quite often). ``user.mouse_hold`` and ``user.mouse_wait`` settings are required for ``user.game_click()`` and similar actions.

-You may declare them in a different file if you'd rather not change the community-maintained ones, but ommiting their declaration will cause Talon to log warnings about undefined settings and ``user.game_click()`` will not work.
+You may declare them in a different file if you'd rather not change the community-maintained ones, but omitting their declaration will cause Talon to log warnings about undefined settings and ``user.game_click()`` will not work.

 ### modes.talon
 The command enabling the game mode is defined in [modes.talon](../modes.talon).
 Other commands were also modified so that enabling any other mode turns off the game mode.